 Maybe this next suggestion shouldn’t be shown to everyone, but the groom will definitely appreciate a series of boudoir photos added to the album.
 There are very few days throughout your life where the groom will find you more beautiful or more sexy.
 Photos showing off what’s under that beautiful gown will leave the groom flipping through your album for years.
-If these kind of photos are unfamiliar territory for you, start with some artistically lit shots of hanging out in your robe with your leggings and garter exposed.
+If these kind of photos are unfamiliar territory for you, start with some artistically lit shots of hanging out in your robe with your stockings and garter exposed.
 If you’ve picked out sensual lingerie for the honeymoon, where this with just the veil covering as much as it can.
-The combination of wedding attire and lingerie is a sexy wedding album must.

 You’re sure to capture a lot of bridesmaid activity while getting your gown on.
 But, your bridesmaids have put a lot of effort into your big day and they deserve a special section in your album.
 They are your best friends and family members and seeing them smile while guiding you through all of the stress and romance are precious memories that need to be captured for the album.